OmarMiniesy/Notes/AWS Cloud/EC2 Auto Scaling.md

 * automatically scales, adding new instances only when needed
 * predictive scaling removes the need for manual adjustment

-> send a notification via SNS to tell user that an instance is being launched or terminated
+> send a notification via [[Simple Notification Service (SNS)]] to tell user that an instance is being launched or terminated

 ___